Who needs Non-Owners Auto Insurance?

-People buy Non Owners Auto Insurance to make sure the are insured from the potentially high financial hit from an at-fault car accident.
+People buy Non-Owners Auto Insurance to make sure they are insured from the potentially high financial hit from an at-fault car accident.
 For example, one client is a wealthy accountant who lives in New Jersey and doesn’t own a car, but he has assets to protect.
 He is renting a place in West Palm Beach this summer and will regularly rent a car.
 This policy offers extra liability protection and is cheaper than buying the liability policy from the rental car company.

 Car ownership is declining, particularly among younger Americans.
-Many people, especially in urban areas, now prefer to use a car-sharing service or occasionally borrow or rent a car if they need to drive somewhere.
+Many people, especially in urban areas, now prefer to use a car-sharing service.
+Or sometimes borrow or rent a car if they need to drive somewhere.